ZhenlongMa/homepage_mzl/content/en/authors/admin/_index.md

 #   - HTML
 ---

 Zhenlong Ma is a Ph.D candidate of Computer Architecture in Institute of Computing Technology, Chinese Academy of Scienses.
 His research interests include computer network and computer architecture.
-He has no research result until now.
+He has no research publication so far.